 Before I first traveled to Lisbon, I had pretty much had no expectations for this city.
 Little did I know that I would be spending time in one of most picturesque and charming places I have ever visited.
-Lisbon has a rich history which seeps out into the city’s architecture and the Lisbonian way of life.
+Lisbon, the Portuguese capital, has a rich history which seeps out into the city’s architecture and the Lisbonian way of life.
 The city also boasts a multi-ethnic population, which you don’t often see in European cities.
-As a traveler of color, this was another pleasant surprise – it made it feel like home :).
-This short guide will walk you through everything you should do if you only have three days in Lisbon.
+As a traveler of color, this was another pleasant surprise – it made it feel like home.
+Also, given its proximity to Spain, it is worth stopping here too if you plain on exploring the rest of the Iberian Peninsula.
+Keep reading for a short guide that walks through everything you should do over three days in Lisbon.

 Day 1 | Exploring Lisbon & Learning the City’s History

-After getting to know the city by foot, head down to the Praça do Comércio (Commercial Square in English), which is situated on the Targus River.
-You can find several great places to grab a bite to eat around the square.
-You can also find places to go shopping in the promenade leading up to the square.
 While visiting this area of the city, check out the Lisbon Story Center.
 Here you can literally walk through the history of the city in a very interactive way.
-The storytelling is really done well – after 1.5 years I still vividly remember what I learned about the impact of the 1750 earthquake on the city due to what I learned here.
+The storytelling is really done well – I still vividly remember what I learned about the impact of the 1750 earthquake on the city due to what I learned here.

 Day 2 | Classic Tram Ride & Experiencing Fado

-Stop in the Barrio Alto and/or Baixa Chiado districts for some good shopping.
+If you didn’t get to shop on your first day, I recommend stopping in the Bairro Alto and/or Baixa Chiado districts for some good shopping.
 You’ll be able to find anything from small tourist shops to luxury shops and malls.
 One major shopping street is Avenida de Liberdade, where you can find several luxury brands such as Burberry or Gucci.
-Throughout Chiado you will be able to find more standard brands such as Zara and Mango, usually at lower prices than you’ll find in other major cities in Europe.
+Throughout Baixa Chiado you will be able to find more standard brands such as Zara and Mango, usually at lower prices than you’ll find in other major cities in Europe.

 On my trip to Lisbon we went to Casa de Linhares in the Alfama district.
 The artists were spectacular and the food was delicious – we couldn’t have asked for a better experience at our first Fado show.
 If you plan to go when visiting Lisbon, I recommend that you book a show in advance, as these tend to fill quickly.